-Our fridge was about 2-years-old.
+Our fridge was about 2 years old.
 It came with the house that we bought 8 months ago.
 One morning, I opened our freezer to find that the food was frosty.
 Thinking that a kid left the door ajar, I gave it a good shut and went on with my life.
 The next day, I went to get frozen strawberries out of our freezer to find that I had strawberry soup.
 Along with everything-else-soup.
 Everything was melted.
 Everything had to be thrown away.
 But the fridge was still cold.
 So I thought, “Oh, it’s just our freezer that’s broken.”
 I called a local repairman and they were scheduled to come out the next day.
 Yeah!

-The next morning, I went to grab milk from the fridge and met a strange, musty oder.
+The next morning, I went to grab milk from the fridge and met a strange, musty odor.
 I noticed that the gallon of milk didn’t seem to be very cold.
 Nor is anything else.

 Adulting Lesson #1: If your freezer goes out, your fridge will, too!

 The fridge was warm.
 Everything in it was warm.
 We had to throw away everything.
 EVERYTHING!
 Meat, cheese, dairy, condiments, leftovers, produce.
 All gone.
 Goodbye.
 See ya.
 Peace out.
 You’re dead to me.

 Here’s one thing I learned.
 If the cooling starts to go, it will start in the freezer area and then move to the fridge.
 They aren’t separate components.
 If one goes, they both do.
 So, in retrospect, when the freezer started to go out, we should have put all of our fridge items in a cooler.
 Thanks, Hindsight.
 You’re no good to me now.
 I was really looking forward to those leftover Carnitas.